openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

-Chassis was originally intended to allow the articulation of entire Racks or Blade Chassis in Ironic's data model, in part to allow relationship and resoruce tracking more in lines with a Configuration Management Data Base (CMDB) or Asset Inventory.
+Chassis was originally intended to allow the articulation of entire Racks or Blade Chassis in Ironic's data model, in part to allow relationship and resource tracking more in lines with a Configuration Management Data Base (CMDB) or Asset Inventory.
 However, Chassis never gained much traction because those systems are often required and decoupled in enterprise environments.